smucclaw/documentation/docs/transpilers-logical-english.rst

 The following explains how the ``L4->LE`` transpiler translates L4 to LE with examples.
 If you are in a rush, ignore the explanations and just skim the examples.

 This is a more intuitive, high-level discussion that's aimed at someone who wants to understand how L4 gets translated to LE, *so that they can more effectively formally model law using the Logical-English-y fragment of L4*.
-It is *not* meant to be a rigorous specification of that fragment; for that, see `Syntax and Denotational Semantics of L4 Relational Predicates <https://www.overleaf.com/9757591584pqqqyhhrxbpq#6a4a4a>`_.
+It is *not* meant to be a rigorous specification of that fragment; for that, see `Denotational semantics of L4 constitutive rules and predicates <https://www.overleaf.com/9757591584pqqqyhhrxbpq#6a4a4a>`_.
 Finally, this discussion does not discuss the *implementation* of the ``L4->LE`` transpiler in detail; for the latter, see `TODO <>` instead.

 Although the following discussion does not assume prior knowledge of Logical English, it does assume some understanding of the :ref:`generic L4 syntax and concepts <law_understand_l4>`, as well as